Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 Arduino Side

-You can get arduino code file on one of the folders of MultiColorLamp.
-Set the baud rate to 57600 and write it to your chip.
+You can get Arduino code file on one of the folders of MultiColor Lamp.
+Set the same baud rate that you have in Bluetooth adapter.

-While uploading the sketch to arduino, remove the RX and TX connections of bluetooth module.
+While uploading the sketch to Arduino, remove the RX and TX connections of Bluetooth module.

 The Arduino set up is very easy.
 You just need to connect 3 LEDs across DIG 9- GND, DIG 10- GND and DIG 11-GND.
-Though I have used ready-made Bluetooth shield, I don’t recommend you to buy that.

 If you have never done this kind of experiment before, I recommend you to do this experiment first:http://arduino.cc/en/Tutorial/Fade

--After uploading the sketch and fixing the circuit, connect the bluetooth module.
-Connection of bluetooth module has been described earlier in this tutorial.
+– After uploading the sketch and fixing the circuit, connect the Bluetooth module.
+Connection of Bluetooth module has been described earlier in this tutorial.

-If you follow the instructions carefully, your application will work.
+If you follow the instructions carefully, your experiment will work.
 Please write me if you have any problem.
+You can watch the project in action on the following video:

 Check your experiment